gbif/ssg-gb25/content/05_travel-accommodation/en.md

 ### Directly from Dublin Airport - Bus

-The most convenient means of public transportation is by bus which leaves directly from Dublin airport.
-Your approximate journey time from the airport to Kilkenny City is 135-150 minutes.
+Bus is the most convenient means of public transport between Dublin Airport and Kilkenny City.
+The journey time is approximately 135 – 150 minutes.

-The company you will be dealing with is [J.J.
-Kavanagh & Sons](http://jjkavanagh.ie), and tickets can cost between €15.00 and €20.00 depending on whether you purchase your tickets online or not, and whether you book single or return tickets.
-If you wish to purchase your bus tickets in advance which we advise that you do, please do so here: http://jjkavanagh.ie/dublin-airport-buses.
+The bus company servicing this route is J.J.
+Kavanagh & Sons, and a single ticket will cost you €15.00 (return: €30.00) when you buy them online.
+It is recommended that you purchase your bus tickets in advance here: http://jjkavanagh.ie/dublin-airport-buses.

-**Note:**  Please book your ticket going from Dublin Airport to Kilkenny (Ormonde Street).
+**Note:**  Please book your ticket travelling from Dublin Airport to Kilkenny (Ormonde Street).

-The Bus Shelter at Dublin Airport for passengers taking this service is: Bus Stop 13 (Zone 14) Clonmel Service.
+The Bus departs from Dublin Airport at Bus Stop 13 (Zone 14) Clonmel Service.

 Download your [bus timetable](https://jjkavanagh.ie/timetable-detail-page/?RouteNo=717&IsWeb=1&IsCollegeRoute=0&Direction=1&RGrp=Main%20Routes%20%20Airport%20Routes) here, and your [Dublin Airport map](/images/dublin-airport-map.png) here.

-### Indirectly from Dublin City Centre

-- **Bus**: Should delegates be travelling from Dublin City there is a bus service from a number of locations.
-Here are two:
-  1. Travel with Dublin Coach from Burgh Quay ([view map](https://goo.gl/maps/38gth7gDLWq)) on the M9 Service.
-This bus will take you to Kilkenny City (Ormonde Road) for €10.00 single or €20.00 return when you [book online](http://www.buseireann.ie).
-  2. Travel with J.J.
-Kavanagh & Sons from either George’s Quay or Heuston Station ([view map](https://goo.gl/maps/3iAArdvap3r)) on the bus that comes from the airport.
-This bus will take you to Kilkenny City (Ormonde Road) for €9.00 single or €18.00 return when you book online.

-- **Train**: Should delegates be travelling from Dublin City Centre there is a train service from Heuston Station [(view map)](https://goo.gl/maps/3iAArdvap3r) to Kilkenny (MacDonagh) station [(view map)](https://goo.gl/maps/1FRzdRpAqhT2).
-  1. The train you have to take is the Intercity to Waterford (Plunkett).
-To download a timetable for this train service please [click here](http://www.irishrail.ie/timetables/station#w).
-  2. If you wish to book your ticket online [click here](http://www.irishrail.ie).

 ---

 ## Getting around in Kilkenny

-Thankfully Kilkenny City isn’t actually a city, but merely a large town, so all venues and our listed accommodation options are all within walking distance of one another.
-With this in mind, getting around shouldn’t be a problem.
+Thankfully all venues and accommodation options are within short walking distance of one another so getting around shouldn’t be a problem.

 However, if you are in need of some form of transport to get around other than walking, here are some options: